matthew-brett/pydagogue/curious_git.rst

   :doc:`curious_remotes`;
 * tags |--| making static bookmarks to commits;

-You will probabaly also find use for:
+You will probably also find use for:

 * `git reflog
   <http://www.kernel.org/pub/software/scm/git/docs/git-reflog.html>`_ |--|